Best Fluffy Overnight Sourdough Pancake Recipe with Discard

 • 1/2 teaspoon sea salt

-1. In a large mixing bowl, combine the sourdough starter, buttermilk, flour, and brown sugar.
+In a large mixing bowl, combine your sourdough starter, buttermilk, flour, and sugar.
+Stir until everything is well combined into a thick pancake batter.

 Same Day Option-Mix all the ingredients together the morning of and cook!
 Simple and easy!